raheeldevninja/products_store/README.md

 🛍️ Products Store App

-A Flutter e-commerce application built with Clean Architecture + BLoC state management, integrating Firebase for authentication, Firestore for data storage, FCM for push notifications, and modern Flutter practices like GoRouter, Injectable (DI), and Service Locator.
+A Flutter e-commerce application built with Clean Architecture + BLoC state management, integrating Firebase for authentication, Firestore for data storage, FCM for push notifications.

-This app was developed as part of a technical assignment for Simplex.
+This app was developed as part of a technical assignment for Simplex Technology Solutions.

 ✨ Features
 🔐 Authentication